LaunchPadLab/onboard-me/react/basics.md

  - Immutable (does not mutate data, or alter global state)
  - Uniform (does one thing really well, always)
- - Short (ledgible, concise, and well named)
+ - Short (legible, concise, and well named)

 You might be thinking - "Hey, React is supposed to update state!" - and you'd be correct.
 To achieve our FP goals while updating state, we'll send messages to Redux, which will take care of updating state for us.